elek/flekszible/README.md

  * `*.yaml`: used as k8s resources
  * `transformations/*.yaml`: will be applied to all the resources according to the specified rules
  * `definitions/*.yaml`: composit definitions which could be used in `transformations.yaml`.
 Won't be applied by default.
+ * `configmaps/*_*.*`: all the files from here will be imported as configmaps.
+The first part of the filename (before the first `_`) will be used as the name of the configmap, the remaining part is the key inside the configmap.
  * `flekszible.yaml`: configuration file.
 Could include other directories (all the resources + transformations + definitions will be added from that directory.)

 In the output directory all the `yaml` files (except the `flekszible.yaml` configuration file) are considered to be a k8s resource.
 One file could contain multiple resources.